ibm-cloud-docs/openshift/cli-ks-plugin.md

 Remove all custom Kubernetes labels from all worker nodes in a worker pool.
 {: shortdesc}

-To remove an individual label from a worker pool, you can run the `ibmcloud oc worker-pool label set` command with only the custom labels that you want to keep.
+Currently it is not possible to remove an individual taint from a working pool.
+Instead use `kubectl taint node <worker_privateIP> key:effect-` command to remove a taint from an individual worker node.
 {: tip}

 ```sh